DKlaper/gsw-DepParser/README.md

 Basic Usage
 ===========

-Execute in the Source/ folder
+Execute all commands in the Source/ folder    (OR if you set GSWPARSER to Source and added GSWPARSER to your path execute the commands without writing python in any folder you want but the paths to the Models will be different.)

 To parse:
 python gswDepParser.py  --model Models/parsingmodel input.txt output.predicted

 if your input is in CoNLL
 python gswDepParser.py  --tagged --model Models/parsingmodel input.conll output.predicted

+You don't need to use the --model option, then just the standard model describe in the report as LowOnly C100 4P+F+6Stem normal will be used. (for more options just call the programs without arguments)

 To train a parser:
 python gswDepTrain.py train.conll Models/outparsingmodel model_type=basic

-model_type=basic is an option directly for turbo parser training only a basic model, you can also train other model_types or leave the option out.
+model_type=basic is an option directly for turbo parser training only a basic model, you can also train other model_types or remove the option.
 Then a standard model will be trained.

 (for more options just call the programs without arguments)